 Vagina – Internal Genitalia

 The vagina ascends upward and posterior, forming an angle of 45 degrees with the horizontal in the erect form.
 Vagina’s width increases with ascending.
 The vaginal mucosa is associated with the uterine cervix on all sides.
 Approximately, the anterior wall is about 7.5 cm long, the posterior wall is about 9 cm in length.
 The base of the bladder is associated with the anterior wall of the vagina.
-This posterior wall is distinguished from the rectum superiorly by the rectouterine pouch and in its middle half by the Denonvilliers’ fascia.
+This posterior wall is distinguished from the rectum superiorly by the rectouterine pouch and in its mid half by the Denonvilliers’ fascia.

-As the ureters anteromedially move to arrive at the fundus of the bladder, it passes near to the lateral fornices at which point each of the ureters is transversely crossed by a uterine artery.
+Since the ureters anteromedially move to arrive at the fundus of the bladder, it passes near to the lateral fornices at which point each of the ureters is transversely crossed by a uterine artery.
 Externally, the vagina opens through the introitus whose size varies.
 They have great distension at the time of parturition and to a lesser extent at the time of sexual intercourse.
 Just within the vaginal orifice, the hymen is located, which is a fine fold of mucous membrane.
-The internal surfaces of the folds normally are in contact with one another.
+The internal layer of the folds normally are in contact with one another.
 The vaginal opening seems like a cleft in between them.

 Vagina – Functions

 - Forms an excretory duct for the menstrual flow

 - Induces vaginal lubrication, serves as the coital canal for sexual pleasure

 - Receives semen for supplying sperms to the cervical canal, helping in the capacitation of sperm

 - The seminal prostaglandin is absorbed, causing contraction of the myometrium and the fallopian tube